Coltan mining and ethics

-Coltan is the colloquial name for the mineral columbite-tantalum ("col-tan"); it is sometimes incorrectly used as shorthand for tantalite, a metallic ore from which the very similar elements niobium, also known as columbium, and tantalum are extracted.
-In the early 21st century coltan mining was associated with human rights violations such as child labour, systematic exploitation of the population by governments or militant groups, exposure to toxic chemicals and other hazards as a result of lax environmental protection, and general safety laws and regulations.
+Coltan is the colloquial name for the mineral columbite-tantalum ("col-tan").
+In the early 21st century coltan mining is associated with human rights violations such as child labour, systematic exploitation of the population by governments or militant groups, exposure to toxic chemicals and other hazards as a result of lax environmental protection, and general safety laws and regulations.
+Coltan mining in Venezuela, especially in the Orinoco Mining Arc, has led to deforestation, water contamination, and human rights violations.
+Issues like forced labor, Indigenous displacement, and corruption highlight broader challenges of neoextractivism and conflict mineral regulation.

 Overview

 The coltan industry is worth tens of millions of dollars a year.
 The price for coltan ranged between $50 and $200 per pound in 2012 and has spiked much higher in the past when supplies were scarce.
 In 2006, Australia, Brazil, and Canada produced 80% of the world's coltan.
 As of 2018, coltan's main producers are Rwanda, the Democratic Republic of the Congo (DRC), Nigeria, Brazil and China.
 Australia, Canada and Mozambique are also important players.
 Thus, the task of supplying world coltan needs has fallen largely on conflict regions and underdeveloped countries.
 The coltan market is characterized by opacity, as supply and trade is based on contracts that do not publish public price references.
 The products are sold in private, unregulated markets, unlike commodity metals like gold, copper, zinc, and tin.
-No standards are set or enforced for mining operations and devising safety procedures is the responsibility of mine operators which may not prioritize worker well-being.

 The United Nations has taken an active role in assessing the state of the world's coltan industry and in 2003 has cited specifically the DRC as an example of a country where natural resource exploitation, "The flow of arms, exploitation and the continuation of the conflict are inextricably linked."